quesurifn/yake-rust/README.md

 - prefer being Capitalized or UPPERCASED
 - prefer having the same neighbours

-✨Keyphrases✨ are ranged: frequent & important at the top, loosers on the bottom.
+✨Keyphrases✨ are ranged: frequent & important at the top, noisy losers on the bottom.

-Duplicates are detected by [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and removed.
+Duplicates are then detected by [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and removed.

 ## Example